Easy Black and White Op Art Drawing Tutorial

 This simple step-by-step tutorial will show beginners how to create an easy Op Art design with only a few materials.
+Grab those markers and start drawing with us today!

 We love using art movements and other famous artists as inspiration for our lessons.
-We are working to cover a broad range of artists, from Laurel Burch to Monet we love talking about artists with children.
+We are working to cover a broad range of artists, from Laurel Burch to Monet.
+We love talking about artists with children.

 Explaining Op Art To Kids

+This is a great time to help explain what an art movement is.
 We liked to explain to kids that it would be like 4 of them realized they were all making art with the same style and ideas in the 1960s.

 Artist Inspiration

-Bridget Riley: is best known for her black-and-white images that appear to move or blur together.
+Bridget Riley is best known for her black-and-white images that appear to move or blur together.

 Our Favorite Riley Artworks